a-wagdy/mars-rover-challenge/README.md

 > There are 4 tests and 14 assertions located in `\RoverTest.php'.

-## UML diagram
+# UML diagram

+If the mermaid is not rendered in your IDE, please view the 'UML Diagram.png' located in the root directory.

+## Mermaid

 > Please note that properties X and Y refer to the grid coordinates.

-> If the mermaid is not rendered in your IDE, please view the 'UML Diagram.png' located in the root directory.

 ```mermaid
 classDiagram